 A final blow to Vermeer's fortune must have been the death of his long-time patron Pieter van Ruijven in 1674.
-Van Ruijven had acquired more than half of the artist's total output assuring the artist an economic base which allowed him to paint as he wished free from market pressures.
+Van Ruijven had acquired more than half of the artist's total output assuring the artist an economic base that allowed him to paint as he wished free from market pressures.

 The painting's fortune began to change when Walter Liedtke, curator of the comprehensive Vermeer and the Delft School show in New York and London (2001), decided at the very last minute to include it in that exhibition although it was not included in the catalogue.

 After more than 10 years of extensive research by a team of leading scholars and painting conservators the painting has now been proposed as a secure addition to Vermeer's limited oeuvre.
-Walter Liedtke included it within Vermeer's oeuvre in his 2008 complete catalogue of Vermeer's painting and after years of doubt Arthur Wheelock has come to accept it in the artist's slim oeuvre although he believes it had been retouched in some areas.
+Walter Liedtke included it within Vermeer's oeuvre in his 2008 complete catalogue of Vermeer's painting and after years of doubt, Arthur K. Wheelock Jr. has come to accept it in the artist's slim oeuvre although he believes it had been retouched in some areas.

 Although Vermeer was admired in his own city and his works commanded relatively high prices, his fame did not reach farther than Amsterdam.
 Ironically, the spread of his fame was substantially impaired by his own way of working and doing business.
 He painted slowly and produced very few paintings, no more than three or four a year.
-Although 37 works have been proposed by authoritative scholars as authentic, there exists good reasons to believe he probably painted no more than 60.
+Although 37 works have been proposed by authoritative scholars as authentic, there exist good reasons to believe he probably painted no more than 60.

-On the other hand, popular artists such as Rembrandt van Rijn, Frans Hals and Jan van Goyen produced works in the hundreds and in Van Goyen's case, more than one thousand paintings have survived.
+On the other hand, popular artists such as Rembrandt van Rijn, Frans Hals and Jan van Goyen produced works in the hundreds, and in Van Goyen's case, more than one thousand paintings have survived.
 The output of Gabriel Metsu and Pieter de Hooch, Vermeer's direct "rivals," far exceed Vermeer's.

 More than half of Vermeer's paintings were purchased by a single local collector, Pieter van Ruijven.
-In an age when there were neither public art galleries, museums, art publications nor photographs, the distribution of a great number of paintings and/or graphic works was perhaps the best venue to assure that an artist's work would inscribe itself into the collective consciousness.
+In an age when there were neither public art galleries, museums, art publications nor photographs, the distribution of a great number of paintings and/or graphic works was perhaps the best venue to ensure that an artist's work would inscribe itself into the collective consciousness.
 Otherwise, to guarantee sufficient public exposure, paintings would have to have been exhibited in important public buildings or Churches.
 This made widespread sales imperative in the Netherlands because it is well known that both public and religious patronage were in short supply in the United Republic.

 Den Meij (The May), Anon.
 [997 KB]